workflow tools small-min

 Iteration One: A step by step wizard that followed analyst around the screen

 This was the initial idea suggested by the internal analysts.
-This was a true wizard format where a dialog box containing the relevant questions would appear in different areas of the screen, depending on which underwriting step was being completed.
+This was a 'wizard' format where a dialog box containing the relevant questions would appear in different areas of the screen, depending on which underwriting step was being completed.

 This idea was discarded because it forced the analysts to complete the underwrite in a particular order.
-After user research we concluded that:
+After user testing we concluded that:

 There were also concerns about the idea of the dialogue box changing positions around the screen, as well as not being able to view all the steps simultaneously.
 After user testing this was determined to be too jarring to the experience.